 My DIY barstools are a perfect example of this.
 I searched thrift stores for about a month looking for barstools to transform.
 I saw plenty of barstools.
 The typical price per barstool was $25; occasionally I'd see something for a little more or less.
 However, I was looking for something very particular: a small backless barstool that would fit completely under the 14" wide bar I was building in my kitchen.

 Eventually, I ran out of time.
 I wanted these barstools done and over with, so when I saw spindles at my Habitat For Humanity for a dollar each, I picked up 8, deciding to build barstools myself using the spindles as legs.

 I thought I could pull off $8 barstools.
 I had some leftover butcherblock from my countertops at home that could be the tops.
 And maybe if I had stuck with that idea, they would have been $15 barstools after purchasing some furring strips for support.
 But halfway through the project, I decided there was already enough wood in the kitchen, and I should go with a fabric top instead.
-But adding cushions costs money, so the cost of my $15 barstools rapidly shot up.
+But, as I learned last time I made a cushion, foam is expensive, so the cost of my $15 barstools rapidly shot up.
 Here's what I ended up paying:

 2 1x2x8 Furring Strips

 Furring strips are super cheap, but involve significant amounts of sanding to make them usable.

 This is the cheapest spray adhesive I could find, and it was actually plenty strong!
 I was pleased.

 Can of White Spray Paint